jbencina/vecsync/README.md

 - ✅ Automatically add and remove remote files to match local documents
 - ☺️ Simplify platform specific complexities
 - 👀 Synchronize with a Zotero collection
-- 💬 Chat with documents from command line
+- 💬 Chat with documents from command line or local Gradio UI

 ![demo](docs/images/demo.gif)